Skip to main content

 Cashback and reward credit cards

 Some credit cards give you rewards or cashback on purchases.
-They usually have much higher interest rates than other cards and often charge annual fees.
-Reward credit cards available offer air miles, where you collect points to spend on flights and travel with every purchase you make, and supermarket loyalty points.
+They usually have higher interest rates and often charge annual fees, but you can benefit from perks like airmiles and shopping cashback.

 Travel credit cards

-Travel abroad credit cards let you can make purchases overseas without having to pay the foreign transaction fees charged by standard credit and debit cards.
+Travel credit cards let you make purchases overseas without having to pay the foreign transaction fees charged by standard credit and debit cards.
+Instead, this type of card uses the payment issuer's exchange rate to work out the price in pounds.

 How to apply for a credit card